 This is a masterclass in FOMO marketing, and everyone must sit up and take notice.

 The biggest lesson here is that even if you give into FOMO as the market demands, do it well and you have nothing to worry about.

-While they may not be front runners in the Pumpkin Spice products, they have understood the market and its demands.
-Thus the newsletter keeps them in top of mind for consumers and makes them a success during the season.
+While they may not be front runners in the pumpkin spice products, they have understood the market and its demands.
+Thus the newsletter keeps them in the news and makes them a success in the season.

 In fact, in 2022, the company has stepped up their marketing efforts by calling for an expert taste tester to review their products for a $500 gift card and a $1000 cash prize.

-The rise of Pumpkin Spice to take over fall marketing is a lesson in consumer psychology and the power of good designs as well.
-When you can create something that taps into a customers’ emotions, anything is possible.
+The rise of the pumpkin spice is a lesson in consumer psychology and the power of good designs as well.
+When you can create something that taps into a customer’s emotions, anything is possible.

 We hope this inspired you to create visually stunning and emotionally engaging designs for your fall marketing campaigns too.

 So spice up your fall marketing with KIMP today.
 Sign up here!